phpstan/phpstan/website/src/user-guide/output-format.md

 * Visual Studio Code: `'vscode://file/%%file%%:%%line%%'`
 * Atom: `'atom://core/open/file?filename=%%file%%&line=%%line%%'`

-Setting this parameter should most likely be done in [your local configuration file](/config-reference#multiple-files) that isn't commited to version control.
+Setting this parameter should most likely be done in [your local configuration file](/config-reference#multiple-files) that isn't committed to version control.
 The common pattern is to have `phpstan.neon.dist` with project-specific settings shared by everyone on the team, and *.gitignored* `phpstan.neon` that includes `phpstan.neon.dist` and overrides values specific to a single developer:

 ```neon
 includes: